bjss-data-academy/apache-spark-databricks/spark-dataframe.md

 ![Results of SQL statement](/images/useless-batters.png)

-We can also use SQL programmatically:
+We can also use SQL programmatically, using `spark.sql`:

 ![SQL statement in Python call](/images/sql-in-python.png)